kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 +++
-title = "KKP Administration using GitOps via ArgoCD" date = 2024-07-30T12:00:00+02:00 weight = 56
+title = "GitOps via ArgoCD"
+date = 2024-07-30T12:00:00+02:00
+weight = 56
 linktitle = "GitOps via ArgoCD"
 +++

 {{% notice warning %}}
-This is a Alpha version of Kubermatic management via GitOps which can become default way in future.
-This article explains how you can kickstart that journey with ArgoCD right now. **Please use this setup in production at your own risk.**
+This is a Alpha version of Kubermatic management via GitOps which can become the default way to manage KKP in future.
+This article explains how you can kickstart that journey with ArgoCD right now.
+But this feature can also change significantly and in backward incompatible ways. **Please use this setup in production at your own risk.**
 {{% /notice %}}

 ## Need of GitOps solution
 Kubermatic Kubernetes Platform is very versatile solution to create and manage Kubernetes clusters (user-clusters) across plethora of Cloud providers and on-prem virtualizaton platforms.
 But this flexibility also means that there are good amount of moving parts.
 Kubermatic Kubernetes Platform (KKP) provides various tools to manage user-clusters across various regions and cloud.

 This is why, if we utilize a GitOps solution to manage KKP and it's upgrades, KKP administrator would have better peace of mind.
-While KKP installation does not come ready with a GitOps solution, we have provided [an unofficial component for ArgoCD](https://github.com/kubermatic/community-components/tree/master/ArgoCD-managed-seed) based KKP management.
+We have now provided [alpha release of ArgoCD based management of KKP master and seeds](https://github.com/kubermatic/kubermatic/tree/main/charts/gitops/kkp-argocd-apps).

 This page outlines how to install ArgoCD and team provided Apps to manage KKP seeds and their upgrades.